 Soil for the Raised Garden Beds

-Soil can be found really cheap, however, such soil usually contain plenty of sand - good for drainage, but such soil doesn't retain moisture and nutrients well.
+Soil can be found really cheap, however, such soil usually contains plenty of sand - good for drainage, but such soil doesn't retain moisture and nutrients well.

 Soil for the Plants with the Shallow Root System

-If the raised bed is around foot (30cm) high, fill in good garden soil mixed with aged manure, compost, humus and NPK fertilizer with gradual release of nutrients.
-Exact NPK formulation depends on planned plants.
+If the raised bed is around one foot (30cm) high, fill in good garden soil mixed with aged manure, compost, humus, and NPK fertilizer with gradual release of nutrients.
+The exact NPK formulation depends on planned plants.

 As organic matter decompose, it warms the raised bed and feeds the plants with nutrients.
 Also, as it decomposes, it loses volume and sets down - it is necessary to add some soil every year, at least in the first few years.